jagregory/abrash-zen-of-asm/src/chapter-14.md

 ; Decrease the delay proportionately to the value in AX.
 ```

-With `jcxz` and a little creativity, however, we can tighten the code considerably:
+With `jcxz`{.nasm} and a little creativity, however, we can tighten the code considerably:

 ```nasm
     mov   cx,INITIAL_COUNT